How do TXTImpact Text Credits Work? Simple Guide to SMS, MMS & RCS Text Credits and Optimization Tips

 For example, if your survey has three questions and is sent to 500 people, you’ll likely need around 4,000 credits in total.
 It’s always smart to plan your campaign and consult TXTImpact’s sales team for bulk or long-term discount plans.

 A SMS polling campaign, on the other hand, consists of a single question with a confirmation reply.
 If you’re sending a poll to 500 participants, you’ll need at least 500 text credits, assuming each confirmation message stays under 160 characters.
+Each vote and confirmation text counts as one credit.
+If your poll includes start or end-time notifications, those also use credits.

 How do Email-to-Text and Text-to-Email Affect Text Credits?

-By default, only the first 160 characters of an email will be converted into text message are delivered as an SMS.
+By default, only the first 160 characters of an email will be converted into a text message and delivered as an SMS.
 If you want to increase this limit, go to your Email-to-Text campaign settings, adjust the message length, and save.
 Each extra segment of 154 characters will cost one additional credit.

 How Many Characters Can I Include in a Text Message?